-At the end of 2017, 126 nuclear power reactors were in operation in fourteen Member States.
-New build projects are envisaged in ten Member States, with four reactors already under construction in Finland, France and Slovakia.
-Other projects in Finland, Hungary and the United Kingdom, are under licensing process, while projects in other Member States (Bulgaria, the Czech Republic, Lithuania, Poland and Romania) are at different stages of preparation.
-On the other hand, some national energy policies have fixed a ceiling for the share of nuclear in their respective range of energy generation sources (e.g. France), others (e.g. Germany and Belgium) have decided to gradually phase-out from nuclear while other Member States have never used nuclear energy.
+In 2020, 141 nuclear power reactors were in operation in Europe.
+New build projects are envisaged in more than 10 countries, with ten reactors already under construction in Finland, France, Hungary, the Ukraine, Slovakia, and the United Kingdom.
+Other projects are under licensing process, while projects in other countries (e.g. Bulgaria, the Czech Republic, Lithuania, Poland and Romania) are at different stages of preparation.
+On the other hand, some national energy policies have fixed a ceiling for the share of nuclear in their respective range of energy generation sources (e.g. France), others (e.g. Germany and Belgium) have decided to gradually phase-out from nuclear while other countries have never used nuclear energy.
 The benefits of nuclear energy are numerous, some of them are:

-- Low-carbon, with low life-cycle emissions - Small land and resource footprint compared to other energy sources - Avoids pollution such as NOx, SOx, heavy metals and particulate matter - Provides continuous power, or can load follow if desired supporting peak and low demand - Increases resilience, by decreasing vulnerability to extreme weather phenomena and external threats - Provides rotational inertia that helps to stabilise the grid and regulate frequency - Enables stockpiling of fuel, which boosts security of energy supply - Major employer in non-urban areas, supporting skilled hi-tech jobs and local economic activity - Can provide isotopes and support for research, medicine, industry and agriculture - Can enable decarbonisation of heat, industry and transport sectors maintaining the features of each.
-This document intends to provide a holistic SNETP view on the current agenda for strategic research and innovation identifying and presenting together:
+- · Low-carbon, with low life-cycle emissions; - Small land and resource footprint compared to other energy sources; - Avoids pollution such as NOx, SOx, heavy metals and particulate matter; - Provides continuous power, or can load follow if desired supporting peak and low demand; - Increases resilience by decreasing vulnerability to extreme weather and external threats; - · Provides rotational inertia that helps to stabilize the grid and regulate frequency; - Enables stockpiling of fuel, which boosts security of energy supply; - Major employer in non-urban areas, supporting skilled hi-tech jobs and local economic activity; - Can provide isotopes and support for research, medicine, industry and agriculture; - Can enable decarbonisation of heat, industry and transport sectors.